Philadelphia Visitors Center

 Refer to the Philadelphia Convention & Visitors Bureau website for visitor information about Philadelphia and the official tourism website for Pennsylvania for information about the entire state.
 The official visitor site for Greater Philadelphia provides Philadelphia information as well as travel info for Bucks, Chester, Delaware and Montgomery Counties.

-Search Philadelphia Official Visitor Guide in the iTunes store to downland Philadelphia CVB's free app.
+Search Philadelphia Official Visitor Guide in the App store to download Philadelphia CVB's free app.

 Founded in 1812, this is the oldest science research institution in the Western hemisphere and home to the first dinosaur skeleton ever displayed (in 1868, found in Haddonfield, NJ, in 1858).
 Dinosaur Hall, African, Asian and North American Halls, live butterflies exhibit, live animals center, and changing natural science exhibits highlight the ongoing research of Academy scientists.
 "Outside-In" is an exploration area for young children open weekends and holidays.
 Library open Mon.-Fri.
 1-5.
 Scavenger Hunt activity sheets available at Entrance Desk.
-Family field trips and workshops; Tiny Tot Explorers for ages 3-5 with adult; adult programs; summer camps; birthday parties; scout badges; Safari Overnights.
+Family field trips and workshops; Tiny Tot Explorers for ages 3-5 with adult; spring break and summer camps; birthday parties; scout badges; Safari Overnights; adult programs.

 Sat & Sun

-Crafts, activities, presentations, demonstrations and meet live animals on weekends.
+Crafts, activities, presentations, demonstrations, meet live animals on selected weekends and holidays.

 Butterflies!, tropical garden filled with butterflies from around the globe.